 Albertson Hall was built in 1928 and is easily recognizable by the observatory on top that houses a large telescope.
 This building was added to in 1962 and 1978 and underwent a complete renovation in 2000, currently measuring 79,092 gross square feet.
-Departments presently occupying the building include the departments of Agriculture, Biological Sciences, Communication Disorders, and the Dean's office for the College of Health and Life Sciences.
+Departments presently occupying the building include the departments of Agriculture, Biological Sciences, Communication Sciences and Disorders, and the Dean's office for the College of Health and Life Sciences.

 The building is named for Dr. Frederick W. Albertson who worked at the university for 43 years in various capacities and died while still in full-time service to the university.
 He came to Fort Hays in 1918 to teach agriculture.
 Under the leadership of university president, Dr. William A. Lewis, a project was started whereby students could work their way through Fort Hays by farming on campus.
 The college set aside 100 acres bordering Big Creek for the use of students and faculty.
 Professor E. B. Matthews had earlier developed a method to force vegetable plants so they matured before the hot summer winds came.
 Matthews averaged $567 per acre for three straight years during his experiment.
 Students were taught proper gardening techniques by Matthews and others and thus were able to produce good crops.
 The truck garden crops were sold along the Union Pacific Railroad from Denver to Kansas City.
 When the city markets did not need the produce, the cooperative dining hall on campus, together with the Domestic Arts Department, canned the surplus, thus lowering food costs for students during the regular school year.
 The students in the Normal Truckers Association made $2,600 in 1913.